madeso/cz/ideas/ideas/Implicit struct names.md

 _todo_: is `sg.` required or is `sg` enough?
 How does zig and odin handle this?

+## Design note
-Design note: it would be preferable if it was easy to parse so we can provide in-editor hints and special editors like XState
+it would be preferable if it was easy to parse so we can provide in-editor hints and special editors like XState